sharoon7171/historyguard-pro/README.md

 - **Visual Counter**: See exactly how many filters you have active
 - **Smart Notifications**: Get instant feedback on all actions

+> **💡 Need help with advanced configuration?
+Our [detailed tutorials and configuration guide](https://www.sqtech.dev/projects/historyguard-pro) covers everything you need to know!**

 ### **💾 Data Persistence & Sync**
 - **Chrome Sync**: Your settings and keywords sync across all your Chrome browsers
 - **Automatic Backup**: Settings are preserved during extension updates